-Additional Specific Safety Rules for Reciprocating Saws
+Additional Specific Safety Rules

-- Hold power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring.
-Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Use clamps or another practical way to secure and support the workpiece to a stable platform.
-Holding the work by hand or against your body leaves it unstable and may lead to loss of control. - Hold saw firmly with both hands for all cutting operations.
+- Hold power tool by insulated gripping surfaces when performing an operation where the fastener may contact hidden wiring.
+Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Use clamps or other practical way to secure and support the workpiece to a stable platform.
+Holding the work by hand or against your body is unstable and may lead to loss of control. - Wear safety goggles or other eye protection.
+Hammering and drilling operations cause chips to fly.
+Flying particles can cause permanent eye damage. - Accessories and tools get hot during operation.
+Wear gloves when touching them. - Air vents often cover moving parts and should be avoided.
+Loose clothes, jewelry or long hair can be caught in moving parts.